CVE-2025-7664: CWE-862 Missing Authorization in loword AL Pack

 Technical Analysis

 CVE-2025-7664 is a high-severity vulnerability affecting the AL Pack plugin for WordPress, developed by loword.
-The vulnerability stems from a missing authorization check in the REST API endpoint /wp-json/presslearn/v1/activate, which is responsible for activating premium features of the plugin.
-Specifically, the permission callback function check_activate_permission() improperly relies solely on the client-supplied Origin HTTP header to determine if a request is allowed.
-It compares the Origin header against a list of trusted domains but does not perform any user authentication, capability verification, or nonce token validation.
-This design flaw allows unauthenticated attackers to spoof the Origin header and gain unauthorized access to activate premium features without any legitimate credentials or user interaction.
+The vulnerability stems from a missing authorization check in the check_activate_permission() callback function that governs access to the /wp-json/presslearn/v1/activate REST API endpoint.
+Specifically, the plugin relies solely on the client-supplied Origin HTTP header to determine if a request should be allowed, by matching it against a list of trusted domains.
+However, it does not verify user authentication, user capabilities, or nonce tokens, which are standard WordPress security mechanisms to prevent unauthorized actions.
+This design flaw allows unauthenticated attackers to spoof the Origin header and activate premium features of the plugin without any legitimate credentials or user interaction.
 The vulnerability affects all versions of AL Pack up to and including 1.0.2.
-The CVSS 3.1 base score is 7.5, reflecting a network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), no confidentiality impact (C:N), high integrity impact (I:H), and no availability impact (A:N).
-Although no known exploits are currently reported in the wild, the ease of exploitation and the potential for unauthorized feature activation make this a significant risk for WordPress sites using this plugin.
-The vulnerability is categorized under CWE-862 (Missing Authorization), highlighting the failure to enforce proper access control mechanisms on sensitive operations exposed via the REST API.
-This flaw could be leveraged by attackers to bypass licensing or feature restrictions, potentially leading to revenue loss for plugin vendors and unauthorized use of premium functionality by malicious actors.
-The lack of patch links indicates that a fix may not yet be publicly available, increasing the urgency for affected users to implement mitigations or monitor for updates.
+The CVSS v3.1 base score is 7.5, reflecting a network attack vector with low complexity, no privileges required, no user interaction, and a scope that remains unchanged.
+The impact is primarily on integrity, as attackers can illicitly enable premium features, potentially leading to unauthorized access to paid functionalities or bypassing licensing restrictions.
+There is no known exploit in the wild yet, and no patches have been published at the time of this report.
+The root cause is classified under CWE-862 (Missing Authorization), indicating a failure to properly enforce access control checks on sensitive operations exposed via the REST API.

 Potential Impact